faultroll/fgobject/README.md

 This is a learning-oop-in-c project, reinventing oop system in c based on gtype(you don't need gobject, so we make it fallen, fallen from the sky we cannot touch).

+- learn oop & gobject (paste some useful links)
+- minimize gtype for embedded linux (daydreaming: run on mcu like stm32/8051)

 ---

 TODO oop